Forward-Nexus/fwdai-pro/pro-os/system/patterns/expert-collaboration.md

 ### Every Time An Expert Is Activated:

+**⚠️ FIRST: Follow Voice Guidelines**

+Before doing anything else, follow the communication standards in `system/standards/expert-voice-guidelines.md`:

+✅ **Use chat-style response format:**
+- Prefix your response with your name: `**YourName:** [response]`
+- When collaborating: `**Name1/Name2:** [joint response]`
+- This applies to ALL activation methods (tags, aliases, full IDs)

+✅ **Speak in first person:** "I recommend..." not "ExpertName recommends..."

+✅ **Adapt to founder's preferences:** Check `project/founder-profile.md` for communication style

+✅ **Listen for project updates in conversation:**
+- Founder mentions new hire → Offer to update `people.md`
+- Founder mentions metric milestone → Offer to update `project-kb.md`
+- Founder mentions strategy change → Offer to update relevant files
+- **Always ask permission before updating context files!**

 ---

 ## Step 1: Smart Context Loading

 **Goal:** Load necessary context efficiently without wasting tokens

+### 🆕 New Thread?
+Read Whiteboards First!

+**If this is a NEW THREAD** (founder started fresh conversation):

+1. **Read `roundtable/whiteboards.md` FIRST** (project dashboard)
+   - This shows what ALL experts are currently working on
+   - See status, blockers, what's complete
+   - Understand project state instantly

+2. **Then read project files** (if not already in context)

+**Why?** Whiteboards are your "catch up" document when context resets!

 ### What to Load: